The Jester (roller coaster): Six Flags New Orleans (2003–2005)

 Six Flags took over the lease of Jazzland in 2002, operating it as "Jazzland" for the 2002 season, before changing the park's name in 2003 to Six Flags New Orleans for the 2003 season.
 Before the 2003 season, the park opened a whole new selection of rides including moving The Joker's Revenge roller coaster from Fiesta Texas in San Antonio to the park in New Orleans and renamed it The Jester in the Mardi Gras section of the park.
 The coaster, which still ran backwards, was given a new color scheme of Green and Blue.

 When Hurricane Katrina hit the park on August 29, 2005, the park was severely flooded, causing Six Flags New Orleans to permanently shut down.
 It is now owned by the city of New Orleans.

 In 2007 Six Flags began the process of moving rides from the park to their other properties.
-While Batman: The Ride, Bayou Blaster, Sonic Slam and Road Runner Express had all been removed by 2009 and sent to other Six Flags parks, The Jester still stands abandoned at the New Orleans park, along with Mega Zeph and other coasters and attractions.
-Some of the Jester's green and blue paint is peeling away, revealing the old Joker's pink paint scheme.
+While Batman: The Ride, Bayou Blaster, Sonic Slam and Road Runner Express had all been removed by 2009 and sent to other Six Flags parks, The Jester stood abandoned at the New Orleans park until its demolition in 2024.